Static volume provisioning

 Save the

-PersistentVolumeClaimcreation specification to a YAML file namedtest-claim.yaml.For more information about the specification, see the Kubernetes documentation
+PersistentVolumeClaimcreation specification to a YAML file namedtest-claim.yaml.For more information about the specification, see this Kubernetes guide

 .apiVersion: v1 kind: PersistentVolumeClaim metadata: name: <PersistentVolumeClaim_name> spec: accessModes: - ReadWriteOnce resources: requests: storage: <PersistentVolumeClaim_size> storageClassName: <storage_class_name> volumeName: <PersistentVolume_name>Note